Bullet Resistant Glass

 Bullet resistant glass is designed to withstand one or several rounds of bullets depending on the thickness of the glass and the weapon being fired at it.
 While often referred to as bullet-proof glass, that is a misnomer.
 So what gives bullet-resistant glass the ability to stop bullets?

-Best Glass has been helping businesses by providing bullet resistant security to their commercial windows and doors since 1991.
+Best Glass has been helping businesses, including banks, municipalities and the U.S. military by providing bullet resistant glass for their commercial windows and doors since 1991.
 We'll be happy to have one of our knowledgeable glaziers look at your location and offer you a number of options so that you can make the most informed decision possible.
 Your safety and security are our number one priority.
 In cases where terrorism may be a concern, Best Glass offers blast resistant systems as well.